You might not think about the possibility of your catalytic converter being stolen when you first buy a car, but you probably should.

 Cars Least Likely to Have Catalytic Converter Stolen

 Cars with the catalytic converter installed in the engine compartment are much less likely to have it stolen.
 Many American and some Asian car brands tend to have less valuable catalysts.
-You can also buy an electric, diesel, or an older car without a catalytic converter installed.
+You can also buy an electric, diesel, or older car without a catalytic converter installed.

 1. Certain Brand Cars